 On 30 March, the Federal Government revealed the JobKeeper Program in an effort to incentivise employers to keep workers in employment for as long as possible.
-JobKeeper looks to reimburse eligible employers up to $1,500 (before tax) per fortnight per employee.
-See the government’s treasury website and the ATO website for a complete overview.
+See the Government’s Treasury website and the ATO website for a complete overview.

 KeyPay has released more helpful features that have further streamlined the overall management process:

 - Employee Nomination Notices:

 Once you’ve identified eligible employees, it is required that employees obtain and record employee consent before commencing JobKeeper payments.